 - Status (default), showing essential information and graphic about the process.
-The dropdown menu on the left of Cancel/Pause buttons allows to change process priority and stop all subsequent submitted tasks. - Report, showing detailed feedback from the process (through stdout) - Console, displaying the exact command executed for inspection or learning purpose - Options, allows to set, for the current task, if the output path should be opened at the end of the task, and if to shut down the system when the task has terminated.
-This last screen is available only while the task is running.
+The dropdown menu on the left of Cancel/Pause buttons allows to change process priority and stop all subsequent submitted tasks. - Report, showing detailed feedback from the process (through stdout) - Console, displaying the exact command executed for inspection or learning purpose - Options, allows optional actions to be to set at the end of the current list of tasks: open the output path, shut down the system.